evanliu3594/LYFtools/README.md

 # Examples

-There are some basic examples which shows you how to use LYFtools:
+There are some basic examples which shows you how to use `LYFtools`:

 ## random functions

 ### `larger_bbox()`

-`larger_bbox()` is used to get a broader boundin box of a given sf/sfc object.
+`larger_bbox()` is used to get a broader bounding box of a given sf/sfc object.
 The result is more suitable for generating a fishnet raster.

 ``` r